Cloud Quality Technologies

 - We develop tools to improve the quality of the IBM Cloud.
 Our research areas include

 - Testing functionality of the cloud infrastructure - ensuring that cloud users have the functionality needed to deploy and use their systems on IBM Cloud.

 - Boosting cloud resiliency - making the cloud more robust so it can more easily recover from data loss or delay between different micro-services.

 - Improving cloud management - building a tool that checks the feasibility of cloud solutions built by offering managers, by making sure the requested solution is possible under constraints defined by the users.

 IBM Genesys Professional Edition Test Generator (Genesys-Pro)

-Genesys-Pro can be customized to all architectures and is already customized to support the ARM architecture.
-Genesys-Pro is an industry-leading state-of-the-art test program generator for processor and multi-processor functional verification.
-Leveraging experience of over two decades in test generator development, the tool has enabled the verification of IBM Power architecture and non-Power architecture designs.
-Genesys-Pro is also licensed by external companies for the functional verification of their designs.
+Genesys-Pro is a generic state-of-the-art test program generator for processor and multi-processor functional verification.
+Leveraging experience of over two decades in test generator development, this is the central tool used for functional verification of IBM POWER and System Z designs.
+Genesys-Pro is also licensed by external companies for ARM designs.